All Episodes

 Well, I say a lot of good people, again, the road to hell is paved with good intentions.

-But those tension those intentions as people have might be based on FIS, but you what you were arguing for is perhaps based on false ideology that goes against this universal basic behavior system you're talking about.
+But those intentions, those people have might be based on feist, but what you are arguing for is perhaps based on false ideology that goes against this universal basic behavior system you're talking about.

 But they forget it because why?

-The media has steered them away in some type of false, falsely constructed narrative that applies upon emotion, not logic, and we have to remember.
+The media has steered them away in some type of falsely constructed narrative that applies upon emotion, not logic.

-We have to remember again that we are capable of evil and that the evil that we're being led upon because of this our susceptibility to bad behavior, that we can have bad outcomes.
+And we have to remember, we have to remember it again that we are capable of evil and that the evil that we're being led upon because of our susceptibility to bad behavior, that we can have bad outcomes.

-And if we're not reminded constantly of that, about the the unreliability of our human emotions and that they can overrule reason, yes, we will be in this endless loop of constantly trying to find the best alternative to a flawed system uh or an agreed-upon best alternative of limited government.
+And if we're not reminded constantly of that, about the unreliability of our human emotions and that they can overrule reason, yes, we will be in this endless loop of constantly trying to find the best alternative to a flawed system or an agreed upon best alternative of limited government.

-But we have to constantly do the psychological under psychological training to understand we will we are capable of sin.
+But we have to constantly do the psychological training to understand we are capable of sin, all of us.

-Well, you went with doctors, and I didn't understand why I would become a doctor after they killed the next doctor.
+Well, you went with doctors, and I didn't understand why I would become a doctor if they kill the next doctor.

 I didn't understand where you're going with that.